pointblue/wetland-incentives-bioenergetics/README.md

 -   Annual variation in magnitude and timing of energy shortfalls
 -   Differences in energy shortfalls with addition of incentive programs
 -   Proportion of energy consumed in incentive acres
+-   Total contribution of fall acres to spring shortfalls?